kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 // Please see the included LICENSE file for more information.
 ```

-Ok, now we understand about licenses, lets get the code!
+Ok, now we understand about licenses, let's get the code!

 ## The actual forking process

 * The easiest way to fork TurtleCoin, is to start by making a GitHub account.
-You can do this [here](https://github.com/join?source=header-home) if you don't have an account already.
+You can do this [here](https://github.com/join) if you don't have an account already.
-Make sure you're signed in.

-* Next, head over to the TurtleCoin repo, and hit `Fork` in the top right corner.
+* Make sure you're signed in.
+Next, head over to the TurtleCoin repo, and hit `Fork` in the top right corner.

 * It should look something like this: